hanpama/pgmg/README.md

 		-out example/schema.go
 ```

-## What is generated
+## PGMG Generates

-* Structs that represents rows for the tables
+* structs that represents rows for the tables
-* Multi-row `Get`, `Save` and `Delete` methods by primary key and unique keys
+* multi-row `Get`, `Save` and `Delete` methods by primary key and unique keys
 * `Count`, `Find` and `Delete` methods per table with its EQ filter
-* Row constructors for input type safety
+* and row constructors for input type safety

 ### Structs represents rows for the tables